Small Pond

 - Persicaria amphibia x 1 (not as attractive as a lily or a water hawthorn, but one of the few native options for deep water)

-- Nymphoides peltata x 1 (a native option and very easy and attractive but will probably need to be thinned after two years)
+- Nymphoides peltata x 1 (a native option and very easy and attractive but will probably need to be thinned within two years)

-- Marsilea mutica x 4 (for an unusual tropical look, but no flowers)
+- Marsilea mutica x 1 (no flowers, but gives an unusual tropical look)

-- Stratiotes aloides x 2 (a native option and gives an unusual look, but no significant flowers)
+- Stratiotes aloides x 2 (a native option and gives an unusual look, but no significant flowers and provides little shade)

 Oxygenators/Underwater (Choose 2 of the following options, all are native)